 The Group calculates the expected losses in a period that reflects the Group's expectations regarding the client's behavior, probability of default and the Group's future risk mitigation procedures that could include the reduction or cancellation of lines of credit.
-Based on past experience and the Group's expectations, the period during which the Group calculates the expected lifetime losses of this product is 17 months.
+Based on past experience and the Group's expectations, the period during which the Group calculates the expected lifetime losses of this product until November 2021 was 17 months.
+From December 2021 it is 16 months.